-Depending on house values in your area, a 20% down payment is a lot of money.
+Depending on house values in your area, a 20 percent down payment can be a lot of money.
 The houses I buy are usually right around $100,000, which is about $20,000 needed for the down payment.
-You will also have closing costs when purchasing an investment property, which consist of interest, insurance, recording fees, origination fees, tax certificates, appraisals, and more.
+You will also have closing costs when purchasing an investment property, which consists of interest, insurance, recording fees, origination fees, tax certificates, appraisals, and more.
 It is usually safe to assume closing costs will be at least three percent of the purchase price, but you can ask the seller to pay all or part of your closing costs.
 I usually ask the seller to pay part of my closing costs to reduce the amount of cash I have into a property.
 You also may have to pay for an inspection, which can cost $250 to $500 and some sellers such as HUD do not pay for title insurance, which can add another $500 to $1,000.

 How much money do you need for repairs and carrying costs on a rental property?

-Repairs can add a huge chunk to how much money is required to buy rental property and you have to wait for the repairs to be completed before it can be rented.
-While you are waiting for repairs, you are paying carrying costs on that property, which also increases the amount needed.
+Repairs can add a huge chunk to how much money is required to buy a rental property and you have to wait for the repairs to be completed before it can be rented.
+While you are waiting for repairs, you are paying carrying costs on that property, which also increases the money needed.
 You will have to pay interest, utilities, taxes, and insurance until the home is rented.
-In a perfect world, it should only take a week or two to have a professional contractor complete most repairs, but it always takes longer.
+In a perfect world, it should only take a week or two to have a professional contractor complete most repairs, but it usually takes longer.
 Here is a great article on how to determine what to repair on a rental property.

 As for repairs, they usually cost more than you think they will.
 On a house that needs minimal repairs, I still assume that I will need at least $5,000 in work done before it can be rented.
 On a house that requires more repairs and updates, I can easily spend $20,000 or more.
 It is always the little things that take time and add up to big repair costs.
 As a general rule of thumb, I always add $5,000 for unknown costs on any rental or fix and flip that I buy.

 Make sure you get bids if you are not an expert at estimating repairs.
 Estimating repairs can be a very difficult thing to do, even for experienced investors.
-Repairs always seem to cost more than the investor thinks they should and contractors always seem to find more things that need repaired.
+Repairs always seem to cost more than the investor thinks they should and contractors always seem to find more things that need to be repaired.